jackhale98/TDT/README.md

 ## Project Structure

-After `pdt init`, your project will have:
+After `tdt init`, your project will have:

 ```
-.pdt/
+.tdt/
 └── config.yaml              # Project configuration

 requirements/